qalle2/nes-24balls/README.md

 # 24 Balls
 A demo for the [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System).
 Shows 24 bouncing balls.
-No sound.
 Tested on Mednafen and FCEUX.

 ![screenshot](snap.png)